raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     'reg' => true
 ```

 But what about the empty string?
-Let's incorporate `EMPTY`:
+Let's incorporate `EMPTY_STRING`:

 ```javascript
 function string (str = "") {